Master of Science Degree Program

 EAEE E6126: Carbon sequestration

-*One 3-point research course can be counted towards the concentration if the research is approved by the student’s adviser and is energy related.
+*One 3-point research course can be counted toward the specialization if the research is approved by the student’s adviser and is energy related.

 Advisers: Professors James Hone and Jeff Kysar